Attack of the Killer Tomatoes: Plot

-Gretta is killed and further regression has led leaders to bring in tanks and soldiers to the West Coast in a battle that leaves the American forces in shambles.
+Gretta is killed, and further regression has led leaders to bring in tanks and soldiers to the West Coast in a battle that leaves the American forces in shambles.
 Dixon, walking among the rubble, sees a trail of tomato juice and decides to investigate.
 He ends up being chased by a killer tomato to an apartment where an oblivious child is listening to the radio.
 The tomato is about to kill Dixon but suddenly flies out the window.
 Dixon peers out to see if it has died, and he spots the assassin hijacking his car.
-He chases the assassin in a "slow car chase" that has since been copied by other comedies.
-Dixon is eventually knocked out by his own car.
+He chases the assassin in a "slow car chase" but finds himself knocked out by his own car.
 Awakening, Dixon finds himself captured by Richardson.
 Though he did not create the killer tomatoes, he has discovered how to control them and plans to do so once civilization has collapsed – leaving him in control.
 He is about to reveal his secret of control to Dixon when Finletter charges in and runs him through with his sword.

-Dixon, picking up some strewn records, realizes that he has seen the tomatoes retreat at the sound of the song "Puberty Love", but had not put two and two together until now.
+Dixon, picking up some strewn records, realizes that he has seen the tomatoes retreat at the sound of the song "Puberty Love" but had not put two and two together until now.
 He orders Finletter to gather all the remaining people and bring them to the stadium.
 Finletter remarks that "only crazy people" are left in the nearly deserted city, resulting in a motley assortment of people in costumes facing the attacking tomatoes at the stadium.

 The tomatoes are cornered in a stadium.
-"Puberty Love" is played over the loudspeaker, causing the tomatoes to shrink and allowing the various people at the stadium to squash them by stomping on them repeatedly.
+"Puberty Love" is played over the loudspeaker, causing the tomatoes to shrink and allowing the various people at the stadium to stomp on them repeatedly.
 Fairchild, meanwhile, is cornered by a giant tomato wearing earmuffs, hence cannot hear the music.
 Dixon saves her by showing the tomato the sheet music to "Puberty Love".
 He professes his love to her, in song.
 The film ends with a carrot that rises from the soil and says, "All right, you guys.
 They're gone now."